UPDATE: Iman reportedly passed away on 23 November 2019. The death was a natural one, with the immediate cause being categorised as shock.

 Iman, whose condition was declining earlier this year appeared to be recovering in August after receiving treatment for her uterine tumour.

-Iman reportedly already had the tumour when she was captured in March 2014, which vets discovered from ultrasound tests after initially thinking the tumour was a pregnancy.
+In March 2014, vets discovered Iman’s tumour from ultrasound tests after initially thinking the tumour was a pregnancy.

 FYI, due to a quirk in their biology, female rhinos that go too long without breeding develop problems in their reproductive tracts that can prevent future successful pregnancies.